Sensitivity analysis via the proportion of unmeasured confounding: Illustrations

 Table \ref{table1:simulation_res} shows the results of our simulation for $r = 0.05$.
 This set up is such that $\epsilon_0 = 0.041$.
 In addition, if no-unmeasured-confounding is erroneously thought to hold ($\epsilon = 0$), $\psi$ is, on average, underestimated since $\E\left\{ \mu_1(\Xb) - \mu_0(\Xb) \right\} \approx 0.023 < r$.
 This simple simulation setup exemplifies what our theory predicts.
 Even for moderate sample sizes, we achieve approximately correct nominal uniform coverage for the identification region and $\epsilon_0$.
 Furthermore, the $\sqrt{n}\times$RMSE remains roughly constant as the sample size increases.
+Finally, in Section \ref{sec:power_sensitivity} of the Appendix, we extend this simulation study to investigate how conservative our model would be if the true $\epsilon_0$ is actually zero, i.e. there is no unmeasured confounding.